About the Project of the Year

 Entries are judged by a volunteer selection committee approved by the MIH Board of Trustees.
-The committee is composed of a general contractor, a supplier, an engineer and an architect.
 The committee shall present a list of finalists to the MIH Board of Trustees for approval.
 The Trustees shall approve the recommendations of the committee.

 - Quality of Construction